Chapter 2 : Regulus Reflects

 “I would rather die.”
 Sirius spat out.

 “Have it your when then.
 Run around with those filthy little friends of yours!”
-Orion shouted and made to back hand his oldest son.
+Orion shouted and made to back hand his oldest son, but Sirius ducked and knocked the book Regulus recieved from their deranged cousin Bellatrix onto the floor.
+Orion was furious at his son and swung again.
 The sound that his hand made on Sirius' cheek, echoed throughout the room with a sickening crack.

 When Regulus crept past the kitchen he could see and hear his older brother sitting enjoyably on the floor tossing small toys from all the Christmas crackers into a pot several feet away.
 His head was resting on the cabinet behind him and there was a bruise on his left cheek.